General information on collaboration

 - Institute of Geology of ASCR

-Since March 2014 the Plenipotentiary of the government of the Czech Republic in JINR is Jan Dobeš, the vice director of the Nuclear Physics Institute of the Academy of Sciences of the Czech Republic (NPI AS CR).
+Since March 2019, the Plenipotentiary of the Government of the Czech Republic in JINR is Marek Vyšinka, Ministerial Counselor of the Department of Research and Development of the Ministry of Education, Youth and Sports of the Czech Republic.

 Finance Committee representative

-The representative of the Czech Republic in the Finance committee of the JINR is Stanislav Kulhánek from the Ministry of Finance of the Czech Republic.
-He holds this position since 2010 and he has been repeatedly re-elected as a chairman of this committee.
-Stanislav Kulhánek is also a member of the Committee for Collaboration of the Czech Republic with the JINR.
+The representative of the Czech Republic in the Finance committee of the JINR is František Rod from the Ministry of Finance of the Czech Republic.
+He holds this position since 2019.

 Professor Ivan Wilhelm, Rector Emeritus of the Charles University in Prague and former member of the Government Council for Research and Development, has been member of the JINR Scientific Council for many years.